 RPS Awards and honours

 Annually, we strive to ensure that the awards and honours we grant represent the vibrancy and breadth of first-class music-making today.
 We actively seek nominations from across the music profession and a growing Membership nationally.
 We refresh panels of external musical experts for the RPS Awards annually and again ask all those involved in such processes to be aware of and challenge their own implicit biases.
-Since 2020, we have ensured at least 20% of panellists represent the global majority, and the Awards themselves are celebrating a greater diversity of artists from across the UK.
+Since 2020, we have ensured at least 20% of panellists are of the global majority, and the RPS Awards themselves are celebrating a greater diversity of artists across the UK.

-Membership
+RPS Membership

-From 2019, we embarked on a Strategic Plan to transform the scope and appeal of our membership offer and devise a national strategy to draw a far greater range of people to join the Society.
-This in turn will generate funds that further the scope of our work and enable us to market opportunities more extensively.
+Anyone can apply for Membership of the Royal Philharmonic Society.
+Subscriptions are offered at a range of levels reflecting that people have different means.
+From 2019, we embarked on a Strategic Plan to transform the scope and appeal of our Membership offer and devise a national strategy to draw a greater range of people to join the Society.
+This in turn is gradually generating funds that further the scope of our work and enable us to market opportunities more extensively.

 Anti-Racism